project-ida/two-state-quantum-systems/src/04-TBD.md

 ax.set_title("Matrix elements of H     (Fig 1)");
 ```

-The colour and size of the squares in Fig 1 give you a measure of the how large different matrix elements of H are.
+The colour and size of the squares in Fig 1 give you a measure of the how large different matrix elements are.
 The off diagonal elements arise solely from the interaction part of the Hamiltonian - this is what allows one state to (in a sense) "mutate" into another.

 We'll study Fig 1 in more detail shortly, but for now I want to draw you attention to the labels for the rows and columns.
-For example, $|3, 0 \rangle$ represents 3 bosons and the two state system in the 0.
-The two state system numbers are handled somewhat confusingly in QuTiP, namely $0 \rightarrow +$ and $1\rightarrow -$.
+For example, $|3, 0 \rangle$ represents 3 bosons and the two state system in the 0 state.
+The two state system numbers are handled somewhat confusingly in QuTiP, namely opposite to what you'd expect $0 \rightarrow +$ and $1\rightarrow -$.
 It will be helpful to have a way to map these QuTiP states to something more immediately recognisable, i.e. $|3, + \rangle$.

 ```python
 possible_ns = range(0, max_bosons+1)